TrustSource/ts-mvn-plugin/README.md

 If you use a more complex, maven multi module setup, you may define the ecs-mvn-plugin in the `<pluginManagement>` section of your module pom.
 All your children projects inherit this definition.

-ECS requires unique project names.
+TrustSource requires unique project names.
 Therefore you have to define the project name and moduleId in every child-modules pom within the `<configuration>`-tag.
 Alternatively, split your project name in 2 parts, the first part contains your projects main name and the second part is dynamically resolved for every sub-module you want to scan.
 Like so:

 ```xml